Pioneer History of the Holland Purchase of Western New York by O. Turner – 1850

 From the Title Page:

-“Pioneer History of the Holland Land Purchase of Western New York embracing some account of the Ancient Remains; a brief history of our immediate predecessors, the Confederated Iroquois, their system of government, wars, etc. A synopsis of Colonial History; some notices of the border wars of the revolution; and a history pioneer settlement under the auspices of the Holland Company; including reminiscences of the War of 1812; the origin, progress and completion of the Erie Canal, etc.”
+“Pioneer History of the Holland Land Purchase of Western New York embracing some account of the Ancient Remains; a brief history of our immediate predecessors, the Confederated Iroquois, their system of government, wars, etc. A synopsis of Colonial History, some notices of the border wars of the revolution, and a history of pioneer settlements under the auspices of the Holland Company, including reminiscences of the War of 1812, the origin, progress, and completion of the Erie Canal, etc.”

 Is it a coincidence that Orsamus and Joseph were contemporaries?
 That he wrote the very book that validates Book of Mormon prophecy? (“Circumstantial Confirmation of the First Vision Through Reminiscences” by Richard Lloyd Anderson, BYU Studies, vol. 9, no. 3 [Spring 1969], p.
 376)